 Apple cider vinegar works as an astringent and antibacterial agent.
 You do want to use only raw organic vinegar that has grit on the bottom of the bottle.
 This is called the “mother.”
 Taking a warm bath (hot, but not scalding) will help reduce inflammation in the body clearing out any bacteria on the skin which may cause infection.

 It is especially effective for sunburns.
 A raw apple cider bath will reduce swelling and pain from the burn.
 Other types of skin issues which may be alleviated with an apple cider bath are: athlete’s foot, eczema, yeast infections, and even dandruff.

-According to many specialists, 65% or more of our body's detoxification happens through the skin.
+According to many specialists, 65% or more of our body’s detoxification happens through the skin.
 In addition, resting in the vinegar solution also helps maintain the proper pH level of your skin, which is naturally acidic.
-The top layer of skin provides a barrier against toxins, but is worn away through the use of body washes and soaps that have an alkaline base.
-Apple cider baths re-balance the skin's natural pH level helping to detoxify and strengthen your body.
+The top layer of skin provides a barrier against toxins.
+However, is worn away through the use of body washes and soaps that have an alkaline base.
+Apple cider baths re-balance the skin’s natural pH level helping to detoxify and strengthen your body.